af83/ucengine-docs/widgets/widget_information.md

 * ucemeeting: current meeting
 * uceclient: the client object returned by uce.createClient()
 * title
+* maxlenght: the maximum length for a field value before displaying a collapse button.
 * fields: a list of fields to display (default: name and description), this list take the form of a dictionary with the name of the field in the meeting metadata as the key and a dictionary with the 'title'